andreysobol/zkbugbounty/README.md

 ### State Transition Proof

 All business logic of user function (for example function `transfer`in some pseudoERC20 Token ) will be implemented as ZK circuit.
 For example if user Alice want to send money to user Bob - Alice will generate zk proof which will change state of full system from `state0` to `state1`.
+This proof we will call `State Transition Proof`

 ```
 cd circuit/solidity_plonk_verifier/